 - From Tokyo, around 2.30 hours

 The cheapest way to travel Kyoto from Kumamoto is “Sunrise-go / Asokuma-go Night Bus”.
-This express night bus runs on everyday from Kumamoto City to Kyoto via Osaka.
-You can ride the bus from Kumamoto Sta., Kumamoto Kotsu Center.
-The one way trip between Kumamoto to Kyoto, it takes around 12 hours.
-The fare is 6000 Yen～11500 Yen (depends up-on days and bus type)
+This express night bus runs everyday from Kumamoto City to Kyoto via Osaka.
+You can use the bus from Kumamoto Sta, Kumamoto Kotsu Center.
+The one-way trip between Kumamoto to Kyoto takes around 12 hours.
+The fare is 6000 Yen～11500 Yen (depends on days and bus type).

 Both the night express buses Sunrise-go and Asokuma-go Bus depart from Kumamoto Sta. and goes via Kumamoto Kotsu Center.
 Here is a list of Bus-stop & Time-table.

 Kyoto has many Buddhist temples, Shrines, Imperial palaces, traditional market.
 With thousand years of history and traditional Japanese culture, Kyoto is gaining popularity as a tourist spot not only in Japan but also from Overseas.
 There are many but most visited hot spots are:-

 Kinkakuji (金閣寺) & Ginkakuji (銀閣寺):

 Kinkakuji Temple is a Golden Pavilion while Ginkakuji Temple is a Silver Pavilion.
 Both are the symbol of Kyoto.
 Both the incredible temples are close to each other and can be accessed by bus (just 8 km).